kubos/kubos/examples/kubos-linux-uartrx/README.md

-# UART RX with KubOS Linux
+# UART RX with Kubos Linux

 **NOTE: EXPERIMENTAL (Work in Progress)**